 Note: The paper will contain nine question having three question in each section.
-Candidates are required to attempt five questions in all
+Candidates are required to attempt five questions in all selecting at least one question from each section.

 Historical Background: The land and indigenous people.
 Colonisation by Europeans.
 American Revolution and War of Independence - its nature, significance and Interpretations.
 Making of the Constitution.
 Evolution of American Democracy - Federalists: Jeffersonianism and Jacksonianism.
 Rise of Political Parties (1840-1860); Role of Judiciary.
 Monroe Doctrine and Turner's thesis of expansion of frontier.
 Limitations of the American Democratic system - Blacks and Women.